-- Government Student Aid.
+Government Student Aid.
 Temporary loans are meant to tide you over, so you won't be able to get a temporary loan if you've already received your funds from the government.
-Attach a copy of either your assessment sheet or your notice-of-award sheet.
+Attach a copy of either your assessment or your notice-of-award.
 The amount the government is sending you needs to cover the temporary loan.

-- Employment.
-Provide a letter of confirmation of your employment, signed by your employer and on company letterhead.
-The letter should include your rate of pay, hours per week and job duration.
+Employment.
+Provide confirmation of your employment.
+The confirmation should include your rate of pay, hours per week and job duration.

-- Parental Guarantee.
-A letter from your parents, signed and dated, stating that they'll repay your loan if you are unable to do so.
-The letter should include the loan amount and the repayment date.
+Parental Guarantee.
+A letter or email (from their email address) from your parents, stating that they'll repay your loan if you are unable to do so.
+The confirmation should include the loan amount and the repayment date.

-- Teaching Assistantships and Residence Assistanceships.
-A copy of your contract or a letter from your employer stating your salary and terms of employment.
-If you're receiving other types of funding, supply written documentation.
+Teaching Assistantships and Residence Assistanceships.
+Confirmation from your employer stating your salary and terms of employment.
+If you are repaying from other types of funding, supply documentation.

-- Graduate Student Award.
-If you are being funded by a significant fellowship or scholarship, you may provide a copy of the award letter containing details about the amount, duration, and payment.
+Graduate Student Award.
+If you are being funded by a significant fellowship or scholarship, provide a confirmation of the award containing details about the amount, duration, and payment.

-- Submit your application to the Registrar’s Office, Sexton Campus Student Service Centre or the Truro Campus Enrolment Services Centre.
-The deadline is Wednesday at 4pm.
+- Submit your application to the Registrar’s Office, Sexton Campus Student Service Centre or the Truro Campus Enrolment Services Centre or by email to email@example.com.